7 Ways Moms can Change the World: Promises After Another School Shooting

 Again, the implications for this are so far reaching: from dating, to drugs, to sexual assault, to a friend being suicidal … do we want to be the parents who know, can step in, can help, because our kids told us?
 Or do we want to be the parents who don’t know because our kids don’t tell us?

-Recently one of our children shared something a classmate said, and I reached out to the teacher.
+Recently one of our children shared that a classmate said a teacher did something inappropriate and I reached out to guidance.
 Our child asked, “But mom, what if it’s nothing?”
 I said I would rather be the meddling fool than stay quiet when someone might be in harm’s way.
 It is always better to tell, even if it makes you look bad, you loose face, your friends are mad, or it turns out to be nothing.
 If you see something, say something.

 Check my reactions.